benjamin-recht/benjamin-recht.github.io/_posts/2018-02-14-reinforce.md

 	\mathbb{E}_{p(u;\vartheta)} = -\|\vartheta-z\|^2 - \sigma^2 d
 $$

 Obviously, the best thing to do would be to set $\vartheta=z$.
-Note that the expected cost is off by $\sigma^2 d$ at this point, but at least this would be finding a good guess for $u$.
+Note that the expected reward is off by $\sigma^2 d$ at this point, but at least this would be finding a good guess for $u$.
 Also, as a function of $\vartheta$, $J$ is _strongly convex_, and the most important thing to know is the expected norm of the gradient as this will control the number of iterations.
 Now, if you start at $\vartheta=0$, then the norm of the gradient is

 $$
 	g=\frac{||z||^2 \omega_0}{\sigma^2}